INDICATION

 ***Pneumonia includes pneumonia, pneumonia aspiration, pneumonia bacterial, and pneumonia staphylococcal.1

-†††Rash includes dermatitis, dermatitis acneiform, rash, rash-maculopapular, rash pustular.1
+†††Rash includes dermatitis, dermatitis acneiform, rash, rash-maculopapular, and rash pustular.1

 Use of anti-emetic and anti-diarrheal medications in CodeBreaK 100:2